 The REIT is committed to playing its role as part of the Charter Hall Group in achieving a sustainable future.
-To this end the Board has adopted Charter Hall's Sustainability Policy which forms the basis for integrating environmental and social governance issues into the REIT's activities.
+To this end the Board has endorsed Charter Hall's Sustainability Policy which forms the basis for integrating environmental and social governance issues into the REIT's activities.
 This Policy is available to view under the 'Corporate Governance' section of our website.
-In addition, Charter Hall's Sustainability Report, which covers the REIT, including environmental and social risks faced by the REIT as part of the Charter Hall Group, and is also available on our website, together with the Group's sustainability objectives.
+In addition, the Board has also endorsed Charter Hall's Sustainability Report, which covers the REIT, including environmental and social risks faced by the REIT as part of the Charter Hall Group, and is also available on our website, together with the Group's sustainability objectives.
 You can also find more information in our Annual Report.